WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

    Next, I saved the changes made and distribution was deployed.

    ![Distribution Deployed](/Images/Image14.png)
-   As soon as the deployement was completed and the status read enabled, I used the CloudFront domain name `d2o4s4asa3qxqp.cloudfront.net` to access the static website.
+   After the deployment was completed and the status read enabled, I used the CloudFront domain name `d2o4s4asa3qxqp.cloudfront.net` to access the static website.

    ![Website Hosted with CloudFront](/Images/Image15.png)